TrevorC64/C212FinalProject/README.md

 It doesn't have data permanence(sarcasm)

 ## Installation
-Use github destop to hook the src to your IDE, then run the
+Use github destop to hook the src to your IDE, then run it.

 ## Tests
 When created a test in the System